Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Transformed (TL1) and its regularization models

-In Fig. (\ref{gp: level lines}), we compare level lines of $l_1$ and TL1 with different parameter $`a'$.
+In Fig. (\ref{gp: level lines}), we compare level lines of $l_1$ and TL1 with different parameter values of `$a$'.
 With the adjustment of parameter `$a$', the TL1 can approximate both $l_1$ and $l_0$ well.
-The TL1 function is Lipschitz continuous and satisfies Condition 1, thus enjoying the unbiasedness, sparsity and continuity properties \cite{transformed-l1}.
+Let us define TL1 regularization term $P_a(\cdot)$ as